hamzazaz/Kata-detection-and-validation-project/README.md

   The main entry point for understanding the project.
 It explains the purpose, structure, setup steps, and how to use the system.
 You're reading it now.

 - **`DetectionCodeGuideline.md`**
   In-depth technical documentation of the detection code.
 Covers each component, the matching logic, configurable parameters, and the internal pipeline.
-Essential for contributors and developers.
+Essential to get the know how on using the system and improving it.

-- **`Downloads.md`** *(to be added)*
+- **`Downloads.md`**
-  Will provide external download links and setup instructions for assets such as sample videos, MediaPipe models, and pose datasets to ensure smooth installation and testing.
+  Packages required to run the system.

 ---